Skylinexs/A-2-Team/README.md

 # A-2-Team
 ## 😃🇵🇾:Robotics Team A-2
-*📍The first objective of this project is to be able to complete the Pick n Pace and Stacking tasks.
+* The first objective of this project is to be able to complete the Pick n Pace and Stacking tasks.
-*📍 The second objective is the integratoin task, we design our own fixture to use with the robot arm also
+* The second objective is the integratoin task, we design our own fixture to use with the robot arm also

 ## Simulations 🎮:
 * [Task 1](https://github.com/Skylinexs/A-2-Team/blob/main/Task1%20Simulation%20mp4.mp4)